Saudi Arabia sentences 5 to death for Jamal Khashoggi murder

-A court in Saudi Arabia sentenced five people to death Monday for the murderof Washington Post journalist Jamal Khashoggi in the Saudi consulate in Istanbul last year.
+A court in Saudi Arabia sentenced five people to death Monday for "committing and directly participating" in the murderof Washington Post journalist Jamal Khashoggi in the Saudi consulate in Istanbul last year.

-The investigation concluded that the murder was not premeditated but was a mistake, deputy public prosecutor, Shaalan al-Shaalan, said in a press conference carried by state television.
-The investigation concluded that the murder had been a mistake and that the perpetrators agreed to kill the journalist when they found it was hard to move him to another location, he said.
+The investigation concluded that the murder had been a mistake and that the perpetrators agreed to kill the journalist when they found it would be too hard to move him to another location, deputy public prosecutor, Shaalan al-Shaalan, said in a press conference carried by state television.

 He said that the crown prince's former top adviser, Saud al-Qahtani, was questioned, tried but not convicted.
 Ahmed Asiri, the former deputy head of Saudi intelligence, was released due to a lack of evidence.